-Amin Mohseni-Cheraghlou is the macroeconomist at the GeoEconomics Center and an assistant professor of Economics at the American University in Washington, DC.
-He previously served as a research economist and consultant in different departments of the World Bank between 2007 and 2020.
-Most noticeably Amin was part of the core team at the World Bank working on several rounds and updates of Bank Regulation and Supervision Survey, Global Financial Development Report, and Global Financial Development Database.
+Amin Mohseni-Cheraghlou is the macroeconomist with the GeoEconomics Center and an assistant professor of Economics at the American University in Washington, DC.
+He leads GeoEconomics Center’s Bretton Woods 2.0 Project.
+Previously he served as a research economist and consultant in different departments of the World Bank between 2007 and 2020.
+Most noticeably, he was part of the core team at the World Bank working on several rounds and updates of Bank Regulation and Supervision Survey, Global Financial Development Report, and leading the development of Global Financial Development Database.

-Amin holds a Ph.D. in Economics and an M.A. in International Development from American University and a B.S. in Electrical Engineering from University of Maryland, College Park.
+Amin’s areas of expertise are development macroeconomics, energy economics, economies of the Middle East and North Africa (MENA), and international political economy with a focus on China and the MENA region.
+He holds a Ph.D. in Economics, an M.A. in International Development, and a B.S. in Electrical Engineering.
 He is fluent in Farsi, Turkish, and has a working knowledge of Arabic.
 Amin, his wife, and their three children live in Maryland.